 What about in the long term?

 In the long term, CBTi 'wins' over sleeping pills.
 Studies have shown that the sleep improvements made from CBTi continue on.
 In contrast, once you stop taking sleeping pills, the worries and behaviours that caused the insomnia are often still there.
-You may also suffer rebound insomnia, which happens when the sedating affect of certain sleeping pills wears off.
+You may also suffer rebound insomnia, which happens when the sedating effect of certain sleeping pills wears off.
 Read more here and here.

 Yes!
 We can discuss how you want to approach coaching.
 Any withdrawal from your sleeping pills would be under your doctor's direction and supervision but this can be done before, during or after coaching with me.